imperial-genomics-facility/igf-pipeline-help/demultiplexing.md

 ### Data Format

 Following are the required columns for `[Data]` section of the samplesheet files.
+A validation schema for this samplesheet section can be found [here](https://github.com/imperial-genomics-facility/data-management-python/tree/master/data/validation_schema#samplesheet-validation).

 | Column Name | Allowed characters        | Comment                       |